jpur1/CS-Student-Survey/README.md

 # CS-Student-Survey
 -**Using Static & Dynamic Memory**-
-* Note: worked with the dynamic memory, but the assingment has bugs holding it back from fully running (a segemantation fault error)
+* Note: worked with the dynamic memory, but the assingment has bugs holding it back from fully running (a segmantation fault error)

 ## Overview